 And it's not just me.

-Everybody I talk to says this guy's out to lunch.
+Everybody I talk to says, this guy's out to lunch.

-I gotta roll, but listen, we love having you on.
+But listen, we love having you on.

 Thank you.